samiux/waidps/README.md

 - Wireless card or dongle can be in Monitor mode
 - Wireless card or dongle driver can Packet Injection
 - Wireless card or dongle driver should be supported by Linux
-- Targets wireless signal better not below than 20% ( or -80 dbm)
+- Targets wireless signal better not more than -70 dbm
 - Attacker and target should be in the same mode
 - At least one client is associated